Read chapters

 "And may I say, Mother, that the new Earl of Egremont is not in need of funds.
 I dare say if he is in the company of Lady Emily, it is because he likes her for whatever reason."

 "It could well be so, I concur.
-Well, your brother met a young lady who had left a lasting impression last night."
+Well, your brother met a young lady who left a lasting impression last night."

 "All right, I think I take my leave of you…" Lord Nevill made a show of standing.